st3w4r/mention-test/README.md

 # Mention Test
-The project require a App in dev center of [Dev Mention](https://dev.mention.com)
+The project require an App in dev center of [Mention](https://dev.mention.com)

 AccessToken of your Mention App is used.

-This project use docker.
+Docker is used in this project [Docker](https://www.docker.com/)

 ## Build